lydiazly/star-path-calculator-flask/README.md

 ## Features

-- Obtain dates, times, and RA/Dec coordinates for equinoxes and solstices by specifying a year and location.
+:globe_with_meridians: Obtain dates, times, and RA/Dec coordinates for equinoxes and solstices by specifying a year and location.
-- Calculates and plots the star path and rising/setting times based on the provided date, location, and star information.
+:stars: Plots the star path and calculates the rising/setting times based on the provided date, location, and star information.
-- Covers a wide time span, from 3001 BCE to 3000 CE.
+:calendar: Covers a wide time span, from **3001 BCE to 3000 CE**.
-- Uses the JPL DE406 ephemeris to calculate planetary positions for any given time.
+:ringed_planet: Uses the JPL DE406 ephemeris and Hipparchus Catelogue to calculate the planet and star positions for any given time.
-- Accounts for proper motion if a Hipparcos Catalogue number is provided.
+:telescope: Accounts for the **proper motion** of a star if the Hipparcos Catalogue number is provided.
-- Accepts both Gregorian and Julian calendar date inputs.
+:calendar: Accepts both **Gregorian** and **Julian** calendar date inputs.
-- Supports star or planet input by name, Hipparcos Catalogue number, or ICRS coordinates (RA, Dec).
+:star: Supports star or planet input by name, Hipparcos Catalogue number, or ICRS coordinates (RA, Dec).
-- Displays star paths with distinct line styles for daytime, twilight, and nighttime.
+:night_with_stars: Displays star paths with distinct line styles for daytime, twilight, and nighttime.
-- Offers both local time and UT1 time in output details (Daylight Saving Time is not included).
+:clock1: Offers both local time and UT1 time in output details (*Daylight Saving Time is not included*).

 ## Install